kubedb/docs/docs/guides/elasticsearch/failover/failover.md

 i0hv_X6NQy6raWiWt2CE6A 10.42.0.210 10.42.0.210 es-topology-master-1
 ```

-`es-topology-master-1` is currently the active master among the two master-eligible nodes.
+`es-topology-master-1` is currently the active master among the three master-eligible nodes.

 ## Insert Data and Check Shard Distribution